Getting involved in the community: Participating in your association

 Below are three effective ways to become more active in your association, each requiring a varying level of time and commitment.
 Any of these choices would be a great way to make an impact, so read on to find the right option for you.

-1. Attend the Annual Meeting.
+1. Attend the annual meeting.

 The easiest way to participate in your association is to attend the annual meeting.
-You’ll learn about association business and activities from Board members and association officers, and if your property is professionally managed, you’ll hear from the property management or community association management team as well.
+You’ll learn about association business and activities from board members and association officers, and if your property is professionally managed, you’ll hear from the property management or community association management team as well.
 In addition, the annual meeting usually coincides with Board elections and voting – an important way to make your voice heard and help make decisions that shape your community’s future.
 And as an added bonus, by attending the annual meeting, you’ll also have a chance to meet your neighbors and become more connected.
-If you’re not sure when your annual meeting is scheduled to take place, check your association documents – the time and location will be stated in the by-laws, and you’ll also receive several advance notifications according to schedule.
+If you’re not sure when your annual meeting is scheduled to take place, check your association documents – the time and location will be stated in the bylaws, and you’ll also receive several advance notifications according to schedule.
 To learn more about annual meetings, click here.

 2. Join a committee.

 Want to become even more involved in your association?
 Join a committee.
 Committee members are usually appointed by the Board and play a key role in advising Board members and providing recommendations on important issues concerning their building or community.
 There are usually several types of committees to choose from, including social, landscaping, maintenance and repairs, communication and more – a great way to not only help your association, but also to work closely with other homeowners or stakeholders who share the same skills, background and/or interest.
 In addition, serving on a committee can be an excellent springboard for becoming a future Board member (more on that in a moment).
-Click here to learn more about becoming an effective committee member.

-3. Become a Board member.
+3. Become a board member.

 Becoming involved in your association is the best way for you and your fellow members to understand, participate and shape the future of your building and community – and that benefits everyone.
 For more information about association management and enhancing residents’ quality of life, contact FirstService Residential.